 Ky snapped back to the lakeshore, blinking several times as Síl's scowling face reappeared.
 Her heart withered: she had angered the eldest.
 She must speak quickly, and soothe her wrath.

 "Forgive me," Ky whispered, the words barely slipping past her trembling lips.
 She straightened the remaining sleeve of her limp dress, swallowing hard.
 "My thoughts wandered."

 "See that they do not wander again."
 Sil straightened, absently winding a lock of damp hair around her finger, lips pursed and eyes narrowed.
 "Tomorrow we depart for the gathering of the clans.
 But tonight, my beloved Sister, we shall feast."

 Síl trailed her hand down Ky's bared arm until their fingers clasped, cradling her smaller hand in both of her larger, bonier ones.

-"If you sing for the man, Sister, I shall tell the gathering that all has been atoned, and you will be spared their wroth."
+"Sing for the man, Sister.
+I shall tell the gathering that all has been atoned, and you will be spared their wroth."

+The name Ember leapt to her tongue, but she bit down on it, horrified.
 Ky leaned away, but the strong scent of bitter herbs overwhelmed her.
-Her breaths came quick and frantic, and a quaver took hold of her voice.
+Her breaths became quick and frantic, and a quaver took hold of her words.
 "There is no man!"